-This modelling approach combines credit ratings, credit watches, credit outlooks and CDS spreads in a weighted scoring system for which the end product is a series of colour code bands which indicate the relative creditworthiness of counterparties.
-These colour codes are also used by the Council to determine the duration of investments and are therefore referred to as durational bands.
-The Council is satisfied that this service now gives a much improved level of security for its investments.
+This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour coded bands which indicate the relative creditworthiness of counterparties.
+These colour codes are used by the Council to determine the duration of investments and are therefore referred to as durational bands.
+The Council is satisfied that this service gives the required level of security for its investments.
 It is also a service which the Council would not be able to replicate using in house resources.